On the Spatial Distribution of Luminous Blue Variables, B[e] Supergiants, and Wolf-Rayet stars in the Large Magellanic Cloud: Spatial Distribution and Nearest Neighbor Analysis

 Most of the stars discussed in this paper are post-main sequence.
 This is clear from their spectroscopic properties; temperatures, luminosities, and positions on the HR Diagram.
 We should not expect to find them closely associated with main sequence stars.
 Their appropriate comparison population should be the evolved stars that share the same range of initial masses and ages.
 On the HR Diagram, we use luminosity as a substitute for mass and temperature or spectral type for age or evolutionary state.
 In this section we focus on the spatial distribution of each group.

 As they age, stars are expected to move from their birthplace.
 The stars they were born with will do likewise, so we expect an increasingly more dispersed comparison population as the stars age and evolve.
 For example, the B[e]sgs divide into three groups on the HR Diagram (Figure \ref{fig:hrd_besg}).
-Based on their positions on the HR Diagram, we expect the most luminous to be associated with mid to late O-type stars, while the least luminous group shares space on the HR diagram with evolved 12 to 15 M$_{\odot}$ stars that may be evolving to the red supergiant stage.
+Based on their positions on the HR Diagram, we expect the most luminous to be associated with mid to late O-type stars, while the least luminous group shares space on the HR diagram with evolved 12 to 15 M$_{\odot}$ stars that may be evolving to the red supergiant stage\footnote{The mass estimates in this paper are based on the luminosities of the stars in comparison with the evolutionary tracks.}.
 The more massive stars that they may have formed with will have already become RSGs or even supernovae.

 In the following discussion, we have identified reference populations in the LMC based on their positions on the HR Diagram in Figure \ref{fig:hrd}.
 The reference samples are initially divided into three groups based on luminosity, a substitute for initial mass: (1) the most luminous, above the H-D limit at M$_{Bol} < -9.7$ (Log (L/L$_{\odot}) > 5.7$), (2) less luminous stars with M$_{Bol}$ between -8.0 and -9.7, and (3) a limited group with luminosities M$_{Bol}$ between -5.0 and -7.0, chosen as a reference sample for the lowest luminosity B[e]sg.
 Further subdivision is based on spectral types as an indicator of evolutionary state.
 The reference samples are summarized in Table \ref{tab:refsamp}.
 Six high luminosity yellow hypergiants (YHG) with circumstellar dust and high mass loss \citep{2023AJ....166...50H} which may be indicative of post-red supergiant evolution, have been separated from the yellow supergiants.
 Known and suspected binaries are included based on their spectral types